erick805/rickylau-dev/content/blog/about-me/index.md

 It was a very small startup consisting of two people, and that was where I first got my hands into programming.

-Editing html and css within shopify's platform.
+Editing html and css within Shopify's e-commerce platform.

 I enjoyed it very much so, and once finally finishing my degree in Kinesiology, decided to venture into the world of code.